 Career highlights include Bury The Wren: a Virtual Reality, Augmented Reality & Carbon Reality Experience (co-created with Neil Christensen); Between Breaths Orchestral (Artistic Fraud Newfoundland), Silence (The Grand Theatre – London); Vigilante (Catalyst); Bigger Than Jesus (Wyrd), Same Same But Different (Nightswimming); I, Claudia(Crows Theatre); Love Me Forever, Billy H Tender (Jesse LaVercombe); Brimful of Asha (WhyNot / Tarragon); SEEDS, Mr. New Years Eve, 1837: a Farmers Revolt(The Blyth Festival), Alice in Wonderland, Ragtime, Pygmalion (Shaw).

 In 2017, she was the first ever Digital Dramaturg hired at The Blyth Festival (or likely anywhere in Canadian Theatre) for Mr. New Years Eve.
-She is continuing this exploration into WHAT digital dramaturgy is on Quelemia Sparrow’s new work O’wet (Savage Productions).
-There are several projects in development, including a collaboration with Charolotte Cobeil-Coleman and Gil Garratt about trailblazing pilot Lorna deBlicquy (commissioned by the Blyth Festival), Transmissionswith filmmaker Lisa Jackson, the writing and crafting of a play about The Donnelly women, and an adaptation of Peter Brown’s My Teacher is a Monster.
+There are several projects in development, including a collaboration with Kelly McIntosh, Emma Marcy, and Gil Garratt about trailblazing pilot Lorna deBlicquy (commissioned by the Blyth Festival), a VR performance co-creation based on a work by artist / scholar / IFOT therapist Karlee Fellner (Cree/Metis) focusing on Indigenous Wellness with an eye towards it being shared in-person and digitally with various Indigenous communities, and an adaptation of Peter Brown’s My Teacher is a Monster.

-Her work at the University of Calgary (where she is an MFA candidate) involves looking at the future of the creation of performance, and the nature of performance itself as it intersects with technology.
+Her research involves looking at the future of the creation of performance, and the nature of performance itself as it intersects with technology.
+Beth holds an MFA from the University of Calgary where she worked interdisciplinarily between Drama and Computer Science (Lindsay Lab, Christian Jacob director).